Your New Favorite Guide to Scoring High on the AP Chinese Exam

 2. Take advantage of past tests

-The best part about studying for the AP Chinese Exam is that all the past tests are available online.
+A good thing about studying for the AP Chinese Exam is that all the past tests are available online.
 You can review every single exam dating back to 2007.
 You can even see sample answers, scoring guides and score distributions.

 3. Use preparation materials

 Test preparation books, like Barron’s or Strive for a 5, provide hundreds of pages of material about the test and offer simulated test sections.
-(Some say test prep books are more difficult than the actual AP test!)

-Beyond past tests, the AP Chinese Language and Culture website also gives specific examples of each section of the test and samples of how the pages and instructions on the test will actually look onscreen.
+Beyond past tests, the AP Chinese Language and Culture website also gives specific examples of each section of the test and samples of how the pages and instructions on the test will actually look on screen.
 You can use these to practice even more.

 4. Focus on developing one skill at a time